octopize/avatar-python/doc/source/tutorial.rst

    avatars_dataset_id = result.avatars_dataset.id
    avatars_dataset = client.datasets.download_dataset(id=avatars_dataset_id)

-   # The returned dataset is a bytes-encoded CSV file
+   # The returned dataset is a CSV file as string.
-   # We'll use pandas to get the data into a dataframe and io.BytesIO to
+   # We'll use pandas to get the data into a dataframe and io.StringIO to
-   # transform the bytes into something understandable for pandas
+   # transform the string into something understandable for pandas
-   avatars_df = pd.read_csv(io.BytesIO(avatars_dataset))
+   avatars_df = pd.read_csv(io.StringIO(avatars_dataset))
    print(avatars_df.head())

 Evaluate privacy and utility